bigmine/bigmine17/submission.md

 Following KDD main conference tradition, reviews are not double-blind, and author names and affiliations should be listed.

-Note that there is no hard page limit, but it is expected that the *initial* submissions for the *workshop* will not be of excessive length.
-As a recommendation, submissions should be at least 6 pages but no longer than a regular KDD paper (equivalent 16 pages).
-Unnecessarily long papers may be judged as being unconcise.
+Note that there is no hard page limit, but it is expected that the initial submissions for the workshop will not be longer than a regular KDD paper (equivalent 16 pages).
 Accepted papers invited for consideration in the journal track should be expanded, and will be reviewed as full-length journal papers.

 The deadline for submission is: **May 26th 23:59PM**.